Our goal is to share information and products that are truly helpful to renters.

-- Credit Score: Most lenders prefer to offer home mortgages to applicants with scores of 700 and above.
+- Credit Score: It’s one of the most important factor while applying for a loan.
+Most lenders prefer to offer home mortgages to applicants with scores of 700 and above.
 That doesn’t mean you won’t qualify for a mortgage but lower scores will have a negative impact on interest rates and the type of loan you may qualify for.

 - Debt: It’s important to pay off as much debt as you can before applying for a loan.
 Lenders look at your income to debt ratio when considering your application.
 Ideally, it should be no more than 28%.
 Focus on getting rid of revolving debt first and consider consolidating debt when possible.